fdebrus/hayward-ha/README.md

 Dagen / Vistapool / Sugarvalley / Poolwatch / Kripsol

 ## Requirements
-- An Hayward AquaRite with wifi module connected to the internet.
+- An Dagen / Vistapool / Sugarvalley / Poolwatch / Kripsol / AquaRite with wifi module connected to the internet.
 - The controller must be added to an Hayward account.

 ## Installation